rubyrazor/petitio-mat/README.md

 ### Development

 The **client-side** is build using _Handlebars_ templates to dynamically create HTML as users provide input.
-The signature field is made with client-side _JavaScript_ and the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+The signature field is made combining client-side _JavaScript_ and the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 I also use client-side _JavaScript_ to create the spinning reels effect known from slot machines.

 The **server-side** is built with _Express_ and _Node_.
 To remember who has already signed the petition and to check viewing permissions, I set cookies.
 I use _Express Router_ to create subrouters and channel requests accordingly.
 All user data is stored in a local database managed with _PostgreSQL_.